dotnet-foundation/projects/readme.md

 ## Health Criteria

-Health criteria is designed to be measurable and is based on publicly accessible metrics which can be used to evaluate the health and maturity of a project on an ongoing basis.
-Metrics are based on values which can be readily obtained by anyone from GitHub and Nuget.
+Health criteria are designed to be measurable and are based on publicly accessible metrics which can be used to evaluate the health and maturity of a project on an ongoing basis.
+For convenience reasons, standard metrics are based on values which can be readily obtained by anyone from GitHub and Nuget; however, metrics from other open source hosting platforms will also be considered.

 - Age (based on the date on the LICENSE file in the repository or a date provided by the maintainer)
 - Stars
 - Watchers
 - Forks
-- Used By
 - Commits
   - Issues Open
   - Issues Closed